SouzaFS/MyCar/README.md

 ### Using Visual Studio to run the project locally

 - Open the solution .sln in your Visual Studio
-- In the Console Manager, tap "Remove-Migration".
+- In the Console Manager, type "Remove-Migration".
 After that, "Add-Migration Cars" and "Update-database"
 - Run it using IIS Express compiler to run locally

 ## 🧁 Final Considerations